Wednesday, 5 March 2014

 In a liberal democracy the basic political unit is the individual.
 The corporatist model emphasises co-operation over competition.
 This was the case in Mussolini’s Italy – but who would ever understand or think about this model today, when using the word “Fascism”?
 They rather anticipate the concepts of authoritarianism, nationalism, militarism and racial supremacy.

-There are 2 modern historians or philosophers, who in particular have tried to define the volatile word “fascism” (my expression: Nailing the jelly to the wall): Umberto Eco and Emilio Gentile.
+There are 2 modern historians, who in particular have tried to define the volatile word “fascism” (my expression: Nailing the jelly to the wall): Umberto Eco and Emilio Gentile.

 For the sake of enlightenment, I have quoted their definitions here: